 As approved by the SFI Board of Directors December 5, 2013.

 5.1.2 (FS) and 10.1.2 (FM).
-Research on genetically engineered trees via forest tree biotechnology shall adhere to all applicable federal, state, and provincial regulations and international protocols.
+Research on genetically modified trees via forest tree biotechnology shall adhere to all applicable federal, state, and provincial regulations and international protocols.

 Definition: As commonly used, forest tree biotechnology encompasses structural and functional studies of genes and genomes (including development and application of genetic markers); various methods of vegetative reproduction such as micro-propagation, tissue culture, and somatic embryogenesis; and genetic engineering (GE), which is the physical manipulation and asexual insertion of genes into organisms.